 Good old Maine!
 Never fails to let us down in this category.
 All properties have different methods and procedures in removing snow from the parking lot.
 Call or email your landlord to see if your property has any policies in place to avoid being towed.

 If street parking is available near your rental unit, it is always a good idea to park on the street the day after a storm to avoid being in the parking lot so it can be cleared by the plow driver.

 We encourage healthy and responsible pet interactions for all residents, and we strive to create a community that welcomes everyone and ensures a pet-responsible environment.
 We use a third-party pet application service that is simple and secure while storing your pet’s information in one place.

-This service makes it easy for Pet/Animal Owners to share their animal records with their Housing Provider, pet groomers, doggy daycares, dog walkers, pet sitters, vets, pet friendly hotels, and more.
+This service makes it easy for Pet Owners to share their animal records with their Housing Provider from pet groomers, doggy daycares, dog walkers, pet sitters, vets, pet-friendly hotels, and more.

 • $20 for an individual Pet Profile

 • No charge ($0) for an Assistance Animal Accommodation Request

 • No charge ($0) for a No-Pet profile

 All Profiles are active for one year upon completion.